 - True Spring can carry a lot of colour without looking parrotty, and navy eyeliner may work well.
 Clinique Navy is great, a bright, true navy.
+Turquoise is worth trying.
+The green in it may allow to belong even more effortlessly in a True Spring face where all the yellow has turned most blues to turquoise.
 No dark colour should ever be so dark that it appears to hold black.
 Light is supposed to come out of the Spring palettes, not be absorbed into it.
 The more saturated, darker Deep Cobalt is for Bright Spring.

 - looking mostly for yellows, peaches, the colours of Rice Krispies and parchment.
 Colours for Charlize Theron, not JLopez.
 Not red or orange browns, but yellow and peachy, all the way to dark peach.

 - ELauder Sandbar Beige, Riviera Rose, Wild Sable, and Cafe Au Lait, Ivory Lace, and Buttercream Double Wear.
 The Stay Bronze pot could be a good liner, but this stuff dries almost instantly and doesn’t move without more eyelid pulling than I want.

 - Lancome Positive and Chic.

 - Gray? nothing I loved.
 Gray is inherently cool, and I see it as liner better than shadow.